Skip to content

 .Match any single charactera.c matches abc, a1c

-\dMatch digit (0-9)\d{3} matches 123
+\dMatch a digit (0-9)\d{3} matches 123

-\DMatch non-digit\D+ matches abc
+\DMatch a non-digit\D+ matches abc

-\wMatch word character\w+ matches hello_123
+\wMatch a word character\w+ matches hello_123

-\WMatch non-word character\W+ matches @#$
+\WMatch a non-word character\W+ matches @#$

 \sMatch whitespace\s+ matches space, tab